ohbarye/deprewriter-ruby/README.md

 This project is inspired by Deprewriter in the Pharo programming language.
 For more details, see "[Deprewriter: On the fly rewriting method deprecations.](https://inria.hal.science/hal-03563605/document#page=2.15&gsr=0)" (2022).

-## Mechanism

-Deprewriter rewrites caller code on the fly at runtime according to predefined transformation rules.

-1. Library authors define deprecation rules for methods they want to deprecate, along with transformation rules specifying how the code should be rewritten.
-2. When the program loads, Deprewriter renames the deprecated method to `_deprecated_foo` and dynamically defines a new method `foo`.
-This is similar to how [`Gem::Deprecate.deprecate`](https://github.com/ruby/ruby/blob/v3_4_1/lib/rubygems/deprecate.rb#L103-L121) works.
-3. When the deprecated method `foo` is called by user code, Deprewriter rewrites the caller's code according to the transformation rules.
-After loading the rewritten code, it calls the original `_deprecated_foo`.
-4. From then on, the next execution of the rewritten method will execute the transformed code, and as such, the deprecated method will not be invoked from that call site anymore.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: